flatironinstitute/sciware/02_Testing/slides.md

 # How does testing apply to science?

-## We already do some sceintific validation
+## We already do some scientific validation
 - print statements
 - plots or output files midway through

-Implementing "test" fromalizes this process
+Implementing "test" formalizes this process

 ## Example: Crossmatch two lists of fast moving astro objects with sky locations from different decades
 - Read in coordinates columns from List #1
 - Forecast coordinates of List #1 to date of List #2
-- Choose objects from from List #2 with closests to coords to forecasted List #1
+- Choose objects from from List #2 with closets to coords to forecasted List #1
 - Output matched List with all columns from both lists